 Plants That Don’t Attract Japanese Beetles

 Another option is to grow Japanese beetle resistant plants.
 These are plants that simply don’t interest Japanese beetles that much.
 Be warned though, even plants that don’t attract Japanese beetles can occasionally suffer from minor Japanese beetle damage.
-But, the nice thing about these plants is that the Japanese beetles will quickly lose interest in them as they are not as tasty to them as some other plants are.
+The nice thing about these plants though is that the Japanese beetles will quickly lose interest in them as they are not as tasty to them as some other plants are.

 Japanese beetle resistant plants include:

 - American sweetgum